Things to Do in Sarasota, Florida for the Perfect Weekend Getaway

 Haven’t quite had your outdoorsy fill?
 No worries—the Historic Spanish Point campus offers double the acreage with some added historic flair to boot.
-This sprawling preserve invites guests to discover a wealth of antique artifacts ranging from the Guptill House—an old-school manor built in 1901—to the Archaic Midden, an ancient archeological site that was inhabited by the indigenous Calusa people of southwestern Florida more than 3000 years ago.
+This sprawling preserve invites guests to discover a wealth of antique artifacts ranging from the Guptill House—an old-school manor built in 1901—to the Archaic Midden, an ancient archeological site that was inhabited by the indigenous Calusa people of southwestern Florida more than 3,000 years ago.

-Manatees are renowned for their easygoing nature and adorable faces, but few are known for their contributions to academia—except, of course, for Hugh and Buffett.
+Manatees are renowned for their easygoing nature and adorable faces, but few are known for their contributions to academia—except, of course, Hugh and Buffett.
 Born at the Miami Seaquarium in the 1980s, these affable sea cows are the only two manatees on earth that have been specially trained to take part in research projects, ranging from hearing tests to body temperature analysis.
 As manatee populations across Florida continue to plummet, Hugh and Buffett offer some much-needed hope for the future of this majestic aquatic mammal.

 In addition to this beloved dynamic duo, Mote Marine Laboratory & Aquarium is also equipped with a wide array of other fascinating—though admittedly less cuddly—creatures.
-In the Shark Zone, guests can get up close and personal with the infamous toothy predators of the sea, while the nearby Sea Turtles: Ancient Survivors exhibit provides insight into Mote Marine Lab’s Sea Turtle Rehabilitation Hospital, a program that’s treated over 600 different turtles since 1995.
+In the Shark Zone, guests can get up close and personal with the infamous toothy predators of the sea, while the nearby Sea Turtles: Ancient Survivors exhibit provides insight into Mote Marine Lab’s Sea Turtle Rehabilitation Hospital, a program that’s treated more than 600 different turtles since 1995.

 From the western edge of the Redneck Riviera to the ever-partying South Beach, Florida is a veritable treasure trove of coastal getaways—but few can compare to world-famous Siesta Key.
 Located 15 minutes south of downtown, this coastal getaway draws visitors from across the globe thanks to one quality in particular: its powdery, blindingly white quartz-crystal sand.
-While this lengthy strip of shoreline is exceedingly gorgeous, be sure to pack a pair of sunglasses, lest you fall victim to the seering glare coming off the highly reflective grains.
+While this lengthy strip of shoreline is exceedingly gorgeous, be sure to pack a pair of sunglasses, lest you fall victim to the searing glare coming off the highly reflective grains.

 St. Armands certainly has its charms, but those in search of a more spacious hangout spot should turn their gaze north, where the sprawling barrier island of Longboat Key awaits.
-Start off with a leisurely 15 minute drive from the southern terminus all the way to the very tip, where stunning Beer Can Island rests, strewn with soft sand and masses of tangled driftwood.
-And while there’s a wealth of dinner options here, nothing quite compares to Euphemia Haye Restaurant, a revered fine dining venue that’s been gracing the coast since 1980.
+Start off with a leisurely 15-minute drive from the southern terminus all the way to the very tip, where stunning Beer Can Island rests, strewn with soft sand and masses of tangled driftwood.
+And while there’s a wealth of dinner options here, nothing quite compares to Euphemia Haye Restaurant, a revered fine-dining venue that’s been gracing the coast since 1980.

 Eat your weight in pie in Amish Country